coderolls/coderolls-blog/_posts/junit/2022-10-10-assertTrue-and-assertFalse-in-junit.md

 author: gaurav
 categories: [Unit Testing in Java, JUnit]
 toc: true
-description: "In This tutoril, we will see the assertTrue() and assertFalse() assertion methods from the JUnit with various examples."
+description: "In This tutorial, we will see the assertTrue() and assertFalse() assertion methods from the JUnit with various examples."
 ---

 In this tutorial, we will see the `assertTrue()` and `assertFalse()` assertion methods from the JUnit with various examples.